Manuel L. Quezon: Legacy

 Quezon City, the province of Quezon, Quezon Bridge in Manila, Manuel L. Quezon University, and many streets are named after him.
 The Quezon Service Cross is the Philippines' highest honor.
 Quezon is memorialized on Philippine currency, appearing on the Philippine twenty-peso note and two commemorative 1936 one-peso coins: one with Frank Murphy and another with Franklin Delano Roosevelt.
 Open Doors, a Holocaust memorial in Rishon LeZion, Israel, is a 7 m sculpture designed by Filipino artist Luis Lee Jr. It was erected in honor of Quezon and the Filipinos who saved over 1,200 Jews from Nazi Germany.

 Municipalities in six provinces are named after Quezon: Quezon, Bukidnon; Quezon, Isabela; Quezon, Nueva Ecija; Quezon, Nueva Vizcaya; Quezon, Palawan; and Quezon, Quezon.
 The Presidential Papers of Manuel L. Quezon were inscribed in the UNESCO Memory of the World International Register in 2011.
 Quezon Island is the most developed island in the Hundred Islands National Park.

 Annually on 19 August, Manuel L. Quezon Day is celebrated throughout the Philippines as a special working holiday, except for the provinces of Quezon (including Lucena) and Aurora and Quezon City, where it is a non-working holiday.
 His birthplace Baler is now part of Aurora, which was a sub-province of Quezon and was named after his cousin and wife.

 The Presidential Papers of Manuel Luis Quezon was inscribed in the UNESCO Memory of the World Register – Asia and the Pacific in 2010, and in the UNESCO Memory of the World International Register in 2011.

 In 2015, the Board of the International Raoul Wallenberg Foundation bestowed a posthumous Wallenberg Medal on Quezon and the people of the Philippines for reaching out to victims of the Holocaust from 1937 to 1941.
-President Benigno Aquino III and then-94-year-old Maria Zenaida Quezon-Avanceña, the daughter of the former president, were informed of this recognition.
+President Benigno Aquino III and then-94-year-old Maria Zeneida Quezon-Avanceña, the daughter of the former president, were informed of this recognition.